compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Successful applicants

-The successful applicants will be provided with stipends to cover their logging, meal, and travel expenses.
+The successful applicants will be provided with stipends toward covering their logging, meal, and travel expenses.

 There is a limit on the travel expenses that we can reimburse, so any extra costs are up for the participants to cover.
-This is especially the case for any potential international participnats.
+This is especially the case for any potential international participants.

 ### Acknowledgement